 Why is every student required to have an iPad?
 Can't students learn just as well without technology?

 Each year, the technology department works with staff and students to evaluate the Mobile Learning Program in order to assure that the best resources are chosen to achieve learning goals.
 You can read the 2015-2016 MLP Board Report here or watch the Report presented to the Board here .
 We take into account how teachers are asking their students to use the device as well as how the device can help support learning in the classroom.
 We then determine how device management will affect how useful the tool will be in the classroom.
 Finally, we take into account the cost to purchase or lease devices for students in order to make the program as affordable as possible.
-While we feel iPads are the best option at the present time, we continue to evaluate other devices including Macbook Pros, Surface Pros, Chromebooks, and iPad Pros.
+While we feel iPads are the best option at the present time, other devices have been considered including Macbook Pros, Surface Pros, and Chromebooks.
 Any new device would be thoroughly vetted, and changes would have to go through a committee that included input from all stakeholders - students, teachers, administration, department leadership, and parents/guardians.

 My student went to school without a fully charged iPad, is there a place they can charge it during the day?

-No, New Trier does not have charging stations.
-Both campuses, however, do have public locations for students to plug in their own chargers.
-If students are having trouble maintaining their battery levels, they may purchase a portable charger or should look into battery saving techniques such as limiting the non-educational use of the iPad during the school day.
+Yes, New Trier allows students to charge their device at the TrevIT counter.
+Both campuses also have public locations for students to plug in their own chargers should they need to.
+If students are having trouble maintaining their battery levels, they may purchase a portable charger or should look into battery saving techniques such as limiting the non-educational use of the iPad during the school day or turning off bluetooth.

 How are iPads used in classrooms at New Trier?